rezonmain/scared-ape/README.md

    5. Enter the env values (should be in the project of your local machine or saved in the password manager)
    6. Start the docker deamon `sudo systemctl start docker`
    7. Build the docker image `sudo docker build . -t sape`
+   8. Create the database `touch scared-ape.sqlite`
-   8. After it finishes run the docker image `sudo docker run -p 80:7363 -e NODE_ENV=xxx sape` its better if you run the container in a tmux window
+   9. After it finishes run the docker image `sudo docker run -e NODE_ENV=prod -p 80:7363 --mount type=bind,source=/home/ec2-user/scared-ape/scared-ape.sqlite,target=/app/scared-ape.sqlite sape` its better if you run the container in a tmux window
-   9. Acceptable values for `NODE_ENV` are `prod | stage | dev`
+   10. Acceptable values for `NODE_ENV` are `prod | stage | dev`

 ## TROUBLESHOOTING